St. Bartholomew's Episcopal Church

 • Donate

-St. Bart’s Adult Education
+St. Bart’s Adult Formation

 Overview

-The Adult Education Committee at St. Bart’s endeavors to support and coordinate opportunities for intellectual and spiritual growth in the company of others as part of an open and inviting Christian community.
+The Adult Formation Committee at St. Bart’s endeavors to support and coordinate opportunities for intellectual and spiritual growth in the company of others as part of an open and inviting Christian community.
 To those ends:

 We Encourage